I Created a Tool to Calculate Actual Rent Using Rust's wasm

 3-line summary + image

-• If you're interested, please make a pull request here
+- If you're knowledgeable, please submit a pull request

-Representative examples include key money and brokerage fees.
+Typical examples are key money (security deposit) and brokerage fees.

 Motivating Example